-Covid-19: Toll in India rises to 166 as cases cross 5,700; Trump thanks Modi for malaria drug
+Covid-19: Jharkhand reports first death; Delhi has 669 active cases, says health minister

 7.41 am: Coronavirus has claimed another 542 lives in Italy on Wednesday, and 3,836 people have been infected, according to The Local.
 However, the rate of new cases continues to decrease, along with the number of patients in intensive care units.

-7.37 am: Brazil President Jair Bolsonaro, in a letter to Prime Minister Narendra Modi, has referenced the Ramayana while seeking hydrochloroquine, the drug that is believed to be effective against Covid-19, NDTV reports.
+7.37 am: Brazil President Jair Bolsonaro, in a letter to Prime Minister Narendra Modi, has referenced the Ramayana while seeking hydroxychloroquine, the drug that is believed to be effective against Covid-19, NDTV reports.
 “Just as Lord Hanuman brought the holy medicine from the Himalayas to save the life of Lord Rama’s brother Lakshmana, and Jesus healed those who were sick and restored the sight to Bartimeu, India and Brazil will overcome this global crisis by joining forces and sharing blessings for the sake of all peoples.”

 7.33 am: Tablighi Jamaat leader Maulana Saad Kandhalvi will join investigation after his quarantine period is over, his lawyer Tauseef Khan has said according to PTI.
 On Tuesday, Delhi Police filed a case against seven people, including the cleric for violation of lockdown orders while holding the event at Nizamuddin Markaz in Delhi last month where thousands of people gathered.